- About Us

 - DME Reuse

 Weekly reuse tips are brought to you by Oklahoma ABLE Tech, the Pass It On Center, and the Association of Assistive Technology Act Programs (ATAP).
-Each week Oklahoma ABLE Tech will highlight tips designed to aid state and local communities with durable medical equipment and assistive technology reutilization.
+Each week Oklahoma ABLE Tech will highlight tips designed to aid state and local communities with durable medical equipment (DME) and assistive technology (AT) reutilization.

 Want to receive reuse tips straight to your inbox?
 Send an email to email@example.com to sign up today!